 All motor vehicle insurance policies contain accident benefit provisions for catastrophic injuries.
 The benefits recoverable can include income replacement benefits, medical benefits, rehabilitation benefits, attendant care benefits and educational benefits.
 Everyone in Ontario is entitled to accident benefit coverage under their insurance policy no matter who is at fault for the accident.

 If you or a loved one has been seriously injured in an accident, our catastrophic injury lawyers are located in Oakville and also serve surrounding areas including Mississauga, Burlington and Brampton.
-For over 90 years, Will Davidson LLP has been representing families in catastrophic injury cases, motor vehicle accidents, Oakville nursing home negligence cases, and many more.
+For over 90 years, Will Davidson LLP has been representing families in catastrophic injury cases, motor vehicle accidents, medical malpractice injuries, and many more.

 Call us today at 1-866-503-8757 to schedule a free, no-obligation consultation at our firm in Oakville.